Venom (character): Film

 Venom's first appearance in a motion picture was originally planned for a titular film written by David S. Goyer and produced by New Line Cinema, in which Venom would have been portrayed as an antihero and Carnage as the antagonist.
-By 2007, the film rights to Venom had reverted to Sony Pictures.
+By 2007, the film rights to Venom were transferred to Sony Pictures.

 In March 2012, Josh Trank was in talks to direct a new Venom film as a part of The Amazing Spider-Man film series.
 In December 2013, Sony officially announced two spin-offs of The Amazing Spider-Man film series, one of which was a Venom film called Venom: Carnage, written by Alex Kurtzman, Roberto Orci and Ed Solomon, with Kurtzman directing it.
 In September 2014, Kurtzman stated that they had been considering different incarnations of the character, including Eddie Brock, Anne Weying, and Flash Thompson.
 The film, along with the other spin-offs, was cancelled prior to the studios' contract agreement with Marvel Studios.

 Spider-Man trilogy

 Venom appears in Spider-Man 3, with Peter Parker's version portrayed by Tobey Maguire and Eddie Brock's version portrayed by Topher Grace.
 After landing on Earth, the symbiote bonds with Spider-Man until he eventually rejects it, after which it bonds with Brock and forms an alliance with Flint Marko to kill Spider-Man, only to be killed by Spider-Man via one of the New Goblin's pumpkin bombs.

 In July 2007, Sony executive Avi Arad revealed a spin-off of Sam Raimi's Spider-Man trilogy focused on the still-alive Venom symbiote was in the planning stages, with Jacob Aaron Estes commissioned to write a script, tentatively entitled Venom.
 In September 2008, Rhett Reese and Paul Wernick signed on to write the film after Estes' script was rejected, while Gary Ross would direct.
-Variety reported that Venom would become an anti-hero in the film, and Marvel Entertainment would produce the film.
+Variety reported that Venom would become an anti-hero in the film, and Marvel Entertainment would co-produce the film.
 This potential film was ultimately cancelled.